anilsai9030/backend_assignment/README.md

 1) After downloading the required credentials.json file and installing the required libraries.
 2) And after adding the required emails in the console configuration.
-3) Install the requirements.txt file by running the following command: pip install -r requirements.txt
+3) Install the requirements.txt file by running the following command:
+   1) pip install -r requirements.txt
-4) You can run the script by running the following command: python main.py
+4) You can run the script by running the following command:
+   1) python main.py ---> for fetching the messages from the inbox and storing the required fields in the DB.
+   2) python main.py --apply-rules ---> for fetching the messages from the DB and applying the rules mentioned in the rules.json file.